 Who will I be meeting with?

 Knowing who you will be meeting will help you in many ways.
 Once you know who you are meeting with, you can do your research.
 Take a look at their LinkedIn profile and check for any similarities with yourself.
-Perhaps you attended the same university or support the same charity; this can help to build rapport when you first meet.
+Perhaps you attended the same university or have a similar background; this can help to build rapport when you first meet.
 Doing your research on your interviewers can also help you to form your questions.
-For example: “I see you have been with Company X for 10 years, why do you love working here?” or “I saw on your LinkedIn profile you graduated with a degree in civil engineering, how did you get into the pharmaceutical industry?"
+For example: “I see you have been with Company X for 10 years, why do you like working here?” or “I saw on your LinkedIn profile you graduated with a degree in civil engineering, how did you get into the pharmaceutical industry?".

 What is the typical interview process like?